deepr41/budget_bot/docs/display.md

 Takes 1 argument for processing - **queryResult** which is the query result from the display total function in the same file.
 It parses the query result and turns it into a form suitable for display on the UI by the user.

 # How to run this feature?
+Once the project is running(please follow the instructions given in the main README.md for this), please type /display into the telegram bot.